-This document sets the strategic context, within the Council's planning cycle, for how treasury management activity will take place.
-Within this context, the objectives of the strategy are:

-- To achieve the lowest net interest rate costs on the City Council's external debt, whilst recognising the risk management implications - To protect the Medium Term Financial Strategy (MTFS) from fluctuations in interest rates and to prevent the need for excessive borrowing in future years, when rates may be unfavourable - To maintain the security and liquidity of external investments, and within those parameters, to seek to maximise the return on such investments.
+- 3.1 The Treasury Management Strategy sets the strategic context, within the Council's planning cycle, for how treasury management activity will take place.
+The various aspects of the strategy (i.e. treasury, investment and debt) are set out at Annex 1.
+The objectives of the strategy are: - To achieve the lowest net interest rate costs on the Council's external debt, whilst recognising the risk management implications. - To protect the Medium Term Financial Plan (MTFP) from the unbudgeted financial impact of fluctuations in interest rates and to prevent the need for excessive borrowing in future years when rates may be unfavourable.

+To maintain the security and liquidity of external investments, and within those parameters, to seek to maximise the return on such investments.
-Department for Communities for Local Government (DCLG) guidance on local authority investments requires an annual investment strategy to be set before the financial year in which it applies.
-This document is incorporated within the Treasury Management and Investment Strategy and provides details of the ways in which investments will be managed so as to protect the Council's financial position and the value of funds invested, whilst ensuring that the returns obtained are appropriate given the stated attitude to risk.
-The DCLG revised guidance reiterates security and liquidity as the primary objectives of a prudent investment policy and these principles are embedded within the City Council's own strategy.

-The main changes to the proposed strategy for 2012/13 are:

-- An addition to the policy for the revenue provision for repayment of debt in respect of the Housing Revenue Account (HRA) (section 5 of Annex 1). - The introduction of a separate treasury management strategy for the Council's HRA (section 6 of Annex 1). - Changes to the investment strategy (section 7 of Annex 1), reflecting ongoing economic problems within the Euro-zone, and the implications for financial institutions.
+- 3.2 Department for Communities for Local Government (DCLG) guidance on local authority investments requires an annual investment strategy to be in place before the financial year in which it applies.
+This is incorporated within the Treasury Management Strategy and provides details of the ways in which investments will be managed to protect the Council's financial position and the value of funds invested, whilst ensuring that the returns obtained are appropriate given the stated attitude to risk.
+The DCLG guidance reiterates security and liquidity as the primary objectives of a prudent investment policy.
+These are principles embraced by the Council. - 3.3 The main changes to the proposed strategy for 2012/13 are: - An addition to the policy for the revenue provision for repayment of debt in respect of the Housing Revenue Account (HRA) (section 5 of Annex 1). - The introduction of a separate treasury management strategy for the HRA (section 6 of Annex 1). - Changes to the investment strategy (section 7 of Annex 1), reflecting ongoing economic problems within the Euro-zone, and the implications for financial institutions.

-6. PRUDENTIAL INDICATORS (APPENDIX B)
+4 PRUDENTIAL INDICATORS (ANNEXE 1, APPENDIX A)

-The Prudential Code
+4.1 The Prudential Code

 The Code requires a series of Prudential Indicators (PIs) to be set and approved for the forthcoming and following two financial years.
 These financial indicators are derived from proposed treasury management activity and provide insight into the financial impact of activities.
-Appendix B sets out the PIs for 2012/13 to 2014/15 that are expected to be generated by the proposed strategies, along with explanatory notes.
+Appendix A within the Treasury Management Strategy (Annex 1) sets out the indicators for 2012/13 to 2014/15 that are expected to be generated by the proposed strategies, along with explanatory notes.